Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Abstract

 \section{Abstract}

-The degeneracy between the Hubble parameter $H_0$ and the sound Horizon scale $r_d$ is removed for the Baryon Acoustic Oscillations (BAO) datasets.
-We redefine the Likelihood by integrating over the $H_0\cdot r_d$ parameter and perform the full Bayesian Analysis for different models of dark energy (DE).
-We find that the BAO datasets without further assumptions aren't sufficient to constraint the models properly.
-By adding the type IA supernova the models are constrained better.
-From the BAO only, the evidence in favor of $\Lambda$CDM is weak.
-However, the $\Lambda$CDM seems to be the best model from the combined datesets.
+{ The {$H_0$ tension and the accompanying $r_d$} tension are a hot topic in current cosmology.
+In order to remove the degeneracy between the Hubble parameter $H_0$ and the sound horizon scale $r_d$ from the Baryon Acoustic Oscillations (BAO) datasets, we redefine the likelihood by marginalizing over the $H_0\cdot r_d$ parameter and then we perform full Bayesian analysis for different models of dark energy (DE).
+We find that our uncalibrated by early or late physics {datasets cannot} constrain the DE models properly without further assumptions.
+By adding the type IA supernova {dataset}, the models are constrained better with smaller errors on the DE parameters.
+The {two} BAO datasets {we use -- one with angular measurements and one with angular and radial ones} with their covariances, show statistical preferences for different models, with $\Lambda$CDM being the best model for {one of them}.
+Adding the Pantheon SnIA dataset with its covariance matrix boosts the statistical preference for $\Lambda$CDM. }